ZacharyTinker/Riverwood-Governance/Procedures/Nominating Committee Checklist.md

 ### Step 2: Identify Positions and Prepare Descriptions
 #### First Week of October:
-- Convene the Nomination Committee.
+- Convene the Nominating Committee.
 - Identify all positions up for election, referencing the bylaws for requirements.
 - Draft position descriptions, including:
 	- Term length.